deahuja/Selenium/README.md

-# Selenium
+# Sele
-I am making changes in Branch
+I am making changes in the Product

+I have removed few words and added few